chhonker/PhotoAppDiscoveryService/README.md

 The PhotoApp Discovery Service is built using:
 - **Spring Boot** - Main framework
 - **Spring Cloud Netflix Eureka Server** - Service discovery and registration
-- **Maven** - Build tool and dependency management
+- **Gradle** - Build tool and dependency management

 ## 📋 Prerequisites

-- Java 8 or higher
+- Java 17 or higher
-- Maven 3.6 or higher
+- Gradle 8.6 or higher (or use the included wrapper)
 - Git

 ## 🛠️ Setup and Installation